Percy Redfern

-Percy Redfern (1875 – 11 February 1958) was a co-operative movement writer and journalist and an advocate for consumer co-operation.
+Percy Redfern (1875 – 11 February 1958) was a British co-operative movement writer and journalist and an advocate for consumer co-operation.

 Biography

 Redfern was born the illegitimate son of a housekeeper in Leicester in 1875.
 He was raised by his father, Francis Redfern, who was an architect and by his stepmother.
 He went to seven different schools, including Nottingham Grammar School, before becoming an apprentice to a draper in Nottingham.
 He disliked the harsh conditions and corrupt practices of the retail industry and began to take an interest in socialism.
 He joined the Social Democratic Federation, contributed to the Federation's paper Justice and became an active member of the Independent Labour Party.
 Redfern was a pacificist and vegetarian.
 He had a succession of jobs including working for a wholesaler and as a storekeeper for the Manchester Vegetarian Society.